eoinmakers/bank-js/README.md

 Green.

+- [x] 4.3

+> As a Customer,
+> So I know how much each withdrawal was,
+> I want withdrawals on my statement to have the debit amount.

 Wrote a test for constructing a transaction object with a credit value of null and second argument for debit, its `display` method should include the debit value in the third column of the returned string.
 Red.

 - `constructor`'s second argument is debit, defaulting to null, assigned to `this.debit`.
 - `display` interpolates in the third column `render` of `this.debit`.

 Green.

+- [x] 4.4

+> As a Customer,
+> So can keep track of my balance,
+> I want transactions on my statement to have the balance amount after the transaction was completed.

 Wrote a test for constructing a transaction object with a credit value of null, a debit value of null, and a third argument for balance, its `display` method should include the balance value in the fourth column of the returned string.
 Red.